SPARDAK117/API_ApplicationRequest_SignalR/ServerApp/README.md

-# API_ApplicationRequest_SignalR
+API_ApplicationRequest_SignalR
 Application Request Management System with .NET Core, PostgreSQL, and Angular This project is a full-stack web application built with .NET 8, Angular, and PostgreSQL, designed to manage requests (requests, offers, complaints) in real time.
 Users can authenticate, submit new requests, and view a list of all submitted requests, which are automatically updated to "completed" by a background process.

 🔑 Key Features:

-🔐 JWT Authentication (in progress)
+JWT Authentication (in progress)

-📝 Request creation and retrieval using MediatR and CQRS pattern
+Request creation and retrieval using MediatR and CQRS pattern

-📄 Relational catalog for request types
+Relational catalog for request types

-⏱️ Background service that automatically updates request status to "completed" after 1 minute
+Background service that updates request status to "completed" after 1 minute

-📡 Real-time updates using SignalR
+Real-time updates using SignalR

-🧱 Clean architecture based on DDD and layered separation:
+Clean architecture based on DDD:

-Domain: Entities and contracts
+/Domain → Entities and contracts

-Application: Commands, queries, and handlers
+/Application → Commands, queries, handlers

-Infrastructure: Services like SignalR and HostedService
+/Infrastructure → Services like SignalR and background jobs

-Persistence: EF Core and data access
+/Persistence → EF Core & PostgreSQL access

-API: Presentation layer with controllers
+/API → Web API controllers

+/ClientApp → Angular frontend (standalone)

 🧪 Tech Stack:

-.NET 8 + Web API
+.NET 8 (ASP.NET Core Web API)

+Angular 17 (standalone components)

-Entity Framework Core + PostgreSQL
+PostgreSQL + Entity Framework Core

 MediatR

 SignalR

-Angular (coming soon)
+JWT Authentication (coming soon)

-JWT (in development)
+⚙️ Prerequisites:

+.NET 8 SDK

+Node.js + NPM

+PostgreSQL 14+

+Angular CLI

+(Optional) DBeaver or pgAdmin for managing PostgreSQL

+🛠️ Initialize PostgreSQL Database:
+Run the following command to create all tables and populate the catalog:

+psql -U postgres -d ApplicationRequestsDb -f ./Database/init_db.sql

+Replace postgres with your PostgreSQL user if needed.
+Alternatively, import the script via DBeaver or pgAdmin.

+🧭 How to Run the App

+🔧 Backend (.NET)

+Go to the root folder:
+cd myApp

+Restore and run the API:
+dotnet restore
+dotnet run --project ServerApp

+The API should run on https://localhost:5001 or the configured port.

+🌐 Frontend (Angular)

+Navigate to the Angular app:
+cd ClientApp

+Install and start:
+npm install
+ng serve

+Visit http://localhost:4200 to view the app.

+🔁 Real-Time Communication:
+The app uses SignalR to push updates to connected clients when a request is automatically updated from "submitted" to "completed".
+A background process runs every 10 seconds to check and update eligible requests.

 📘 Changelog:

-Implemented request registration (ApplicationRequest) using MediatR and EF Core
+Request registration using MediatR and EF Core

-Added RequestType catalog with foreign key relationship
+RequestType catalog with FK relationship

-Configured a background HostedService that updates request status to completed after 1 minute

-Integrated SignalR for notifying clients in real-time upon request updates
+Background HostedService for automatic status updates

+Real-time SignalR integration

-Added DTOs and mappings for request queries
+DTOs and mappings for clean data contracts

-Structured the project by layers: Domain, Application, Infrastructure, Persistence, and API
+Layered architecture using DDD principles

-Prepared backend for JWT authentication integration
+JWT authentication groundwork in place

+✅ Clone the repo, follow the steps, and you're ready to test.
+Feedback and contributions are welcome.